 The Corporation is committed to providing Shareholders with clear, comprehensive and transparent disclosure of executive compensation and to receive feedback from Shareholders on this matter.
 Since 2011, Shareholders have had an opportunity to vote on our approach to executive compensation.
-This has been an advisory and non-binding vote, and at the last annual meeting, 91.24% of our Shareholders who cast a vote voted for our approach to executive compensation.
+This has been an advisory and non-binding vote, and at the last annual meeting, 86.10% of our Shareholders who cast a vote voted for our approach to executive compensation.
 Shareholders will again be asked to vote, on an advisory basis, on our approach to executive compensation at the Meeting.

 The resolution Shareholders will be asked to approve is similar to the form of resolution recommended by the Canadian Coalition for Good Governance.
-Please carefully review the section "Compensation Discussion and Analysis" starting on page 24 of this Information Circular before voting on this matter.
+Please carefully review the section "Statement of Executive Compensation" starting on page 24 of this Information Circular before voting on this matter.
 As this is an advisory vote, the results will not be binding upon the Board of Directors.
-However, in considering its approach to executive compensation over the upcoming years, the Board of Directors will take into account the results of the vote on such resolution, together with any comments and concerns received from Shareholders.
+However, in considering its approach to executive compensation over the upcoming years, the Board of Directors will take into account the results of the vote on such resolution, together with any comments and concerns received from Shareholders

-At the Meeting, Shareholders will be asked to approve the following resolution:
+At the Meeting, Shareholders will be asked to approve the following resolution (the "Say-on-Pay Advisory Resolution"):